Banking in Namibia: Banks

-EBank, a bank with electronic presence but no branches, operated between 2015 and 2017.
-It is now part of FNB.
+Only Bank Windhoek is a Namibian-owned company.
+FNB, Nedbank, and Standard Bank are South African-owned.
+Bank BIC is an Angolan company, Banco Atlantico is Spanish, and Letshego is owned by Tswana investors.

 Namibia has 400 registered microlenders which offer "payday lending" (1–5 months repayment period, maximum interest 30% once-off) and "term lending" (6–60 months repayment period, maximum interest double that of commercial banks).
 In 2022, over 230,000 households were indebted with microlenders to a total of 7.3 billion N$.

 Restrictions

 As of 2025, Namibia does not offer local payment integration, preventing transfers via PayPal and Apple Pay, and monetisation of YouTube content.